 All my life as I’ve studied the Bible and heard it taught, reading the odd list of Canaanite names feels like driving over potholes.
 I think, Why doesn’t somebody fill in those holes?
-Why should I care about the Canaanites this week?
+Who were the Canaanites, and why should I care about them this week?

 But more importantly, I’ll share what difference they make to us today.